ON DEMAND WEBINAR

 Something is missing from our data systems.
 We cannot judge expectations vs. reality in our production data systems.
 What is the variance between what is happening now and what should be happening?
 Is it on time?
 Late?
 Is it trustworthy?
 What's the production plan today?
 Will my customers find a problem?

 A ' Data Journey' is the missing piece that connects data system expectations and reality.’
 It is the missing component of our data systems.
-That gap is causing pain, problems, and embarrassment.

-Specifically, Chris will cover the following:
+Specifically, Chris covered the following:

 - What is a Data Journey?